kevinsogo/compgen/docs_src/CONTEST.md

 - The `code` field is preferred to not contain any special characters.
 A folder with that name will be created later.

-- Each entry in the `langs` field contains a list of allowed programming languages can be a string denoting the language code name or a dictionary containing additional details (like in `cpp` above).
+- Each entry in the `langs` field (list of allowed programming languages) can be a string denoting the language code name or a dictionary containing additional details (like in `cpp` above).
 The missing fields will have predefined defaults which can be seen in `contest_langs.json`.

 - The `problems` field contains a list of folders representing the problems.
 Each of these folders must contain a `details.json` file.